 Mackay Regional Council’s Sir Elton John – Once in a Lifetime Experience demonstrates teamwork across both internal and external collaborative partnerships.
 Initially for this dynamic international concert, Council’s external partnerships included six months of negotiations with Tourism and Events Queensland and Chugg Entertainment.
 With a, “no ‘I’ in team” approach, the Once in a Lifetime Experience goal was to deliver an experience that benefited the local community and provided increased business and tourism opportunities.

-The Excellence in Teamwork Award celebrates a team that demonstrates effective use of resources, strong collaboration, effective communication and provides positive outcomes for the community both in the short and long term.
 Having just six months of planning, prior to hosting music royalty - Sir Elton John, Mackay Regional Council adopted a strategy to maximise the benefits of such an iconic international superstar.
 To pull off an event of this calibre, 16 different council programmes united and collaborated to ensure the concert and its pre-and post-event activities were delivered without a hitch, alongside the main event – an outdoor concert for 15,000 people.
 A lot of Council officers across many departments, worked very long hours to ensure everything was delivered, and their efforts provided tangible evidence of Council’s slogan: ‘working as one team to achieve for our clients and community’.